-When it comes to university research and innovation, it’s well known that funding is becoming scarcer and researchers are under a lot of pressure to produce important findings.
-But what doesn't get talked about too often is how research universities can make their funding really count.
-While university research can produce very important discoveries, it often falls short when it comes to translating those discoveries into actual impact and return on investment.
+With university research and innovation, it’s well known that funding is becoming scarcer and researchers are under a lot of pressure to produce important findings.
+But what doesn't get discussed too often is how research universities can make their funding count.
+While university research can produce very important discoveries, it often falls short in translating those discoveries into actual impact and return on investment.
 Why is that?
 And how can the ROI of university inventions be improved?

 Why Doesn't University Research Pay Off?

-Research universities usually have technology transfer offices, which are responsible for translating university research results into impact by forming startups or licensing patents to existing businesses, which then create commercial products with them.
-However, research conducted by the Brookings Institute found that most often, universities fail to turn a profit on their innovations.
+Research universities usually have technology transfer offices, which translate university research results into impact by forming startups or licensing patents to existing businesses, which then create commercial products with them.
+However, research conducted by the Brookings Institute found that most often, universities cannot turn a profit on their innovations.

 Walter Valdivia, the study's author, noted that universities “have historically put all their efforts into hoping for a blockbuster patent and then aggressively negotiating licensing fees, which alienates industry instead of making it a partner.”
 Barriers to collaboration between universities and the private sector are certainly one big reason for the difficulty of moving university research from the lab into the world as a product or service.